• Queen Mary University of London (LLB, 2017 – First Class, top result in both years of study)

 Public Law

-Kate has a domestic and commonwealth public law practice, and is frequently instructed in matters touching on criminal activity, criminal investigations and the criminal justice system.
+Kate has a domestic and commonwealth public law practice, and is especially instructed in matters touching on criminal activity, criminal investigations and the criminal justice system.
 She appears in the First-Tier Tribunal on behalf of victims of human trafficking in appeals against the refusal of compensation by the Criminal Injuries Compensation Authority, and has advised on judicial review claims relating to the exercise of police powers.
 She has also appeared in the First-Tier Tribunal in appeals under the Freedom of Information Act.

-She is regularly instructed by attorneys in Trinidad & Tobago in judicial review and constitutional claims relating to a wide range of matters in Caribbean jurisdictions including the interception of communications, bail, detention, and malicious prosecution.
+She is regularly instructed by attorneys in Trinidad and Tobago in judicial review and constitutional claims relating to a wide range of matters in Caribbean jurisdictions including the interception of communications, bail, detention, and malicious prosecution.

 Notable Public Law cases